DSpace/RestContract/contentreports-filtereditems.md

     "additionalFields": [
         "dc.contributor.advisor"
     ]
-}}
+}
 ```

 The parameters are specified as follows:

-* collections: The collections where to search items.
+* `collections`: The collections where to search items.
 If none are provided, the whole repository is searched.
-* presetQuery: This parameter is not used on the REST API side.
+* `presetQuery`: This parameter is not used on the REST API side.
 It defines a predefined set of query predicates
   defined in the Angular layer.
-* queryPredicates: Predicates used to filter matching items.
-They can be predefined (see presetQuery above)
+* `queryPredicates`: Predicates used to filter matching items.
+They can be predefined (see `presetQuery` above)
   or defined specifically by the user.
-* pageLimit: Maximum number of items per page.
+* `pageLimit`: Maximum number of items per page.
-* filters: Supplementary filters, these are the same as those available in the Filtered Collections report.
+* `filters`: Supplementary filters, these are the same as those available in the Filtered Collections report.
-  Please see [/api/contentreports/filteredcollections](contentreports-filteredcollections.md) for details.
+  Please see [/api/contentreports/filteredcollections](contentreports-filteredcollections.md#available-filters) for details.
-* additionalFields: Fields to add to the basic report for each item included in the report.
+* `additionalFields`: Fields to add to the basic report for each item included in the report.

+The _basic report_ mentioned above includes, for each item:

+* Sequential number (order of appearance in the report)
+* UUID
+* Parent collection
+* Handle
+* Title

-Possible response status
+Possible response status:

 * 200 OK - The specific report data was found, and the data has been properly returned.
 * 403 Forbidden - if a valid CSRF token is missing when issuing a POST request.